-At an hour and forty nine minutes Run Hide Fight goes on way too long.
-Yes, Die Hard is over two hours long but it had a lot more talent, ideas and action than this limp mess.
+At an hour and forty-nine minutes, Run Hide Fight goes on way too long.
+Yes, Die Hard is over two hours long, but it had a lot more talent, ideas and action than this limp mess.
 Trimming it back to ninety minutes wouldn’t have saved it, but it would have cut out a lot of boredom.
-Massacre at Central High tackled this kind of material much better all the way back in 1976.
-Last year’s The Dead Ones did a better job of making this kind of a situation into exploitation fare.
+Massacre at Central High tackled this kind of material much better, all the way back in 1976.
+Last year’s The Dead Ones did a better job of making this kind of situation into exploitation fare.

 After sitting through it, I can only conclude that Run Hide Fight ended up streaming where it is because nobody else wanted it and Shapiro wanted to help a kindred political spirit out.
 This isn’t a political film, and it isn’t in bad enough taste to be offensive.
 It’s worse, it’s boring as fuck.